 Tips for making Tofu “Ricotta” Stuffed Shells:

-If you try out this recipe be sure to leave a star rating and review so I know exactly what to create next for you!
+If you try out this recipe be sure to leave a star rating and review.
+This helps others find and enjoy my recipes!

 Tofu Ricotta Stuffed Shells